 The German Aerospace Center (DLR) is the national aeronautics and space research centre and the space agency of the Federal Republic of Germany.
 Here, 8700 employees work together on a unique variety of topics in the fields of aeronautics, space, energy, transport, security and digitalisation.
 Their missions range from basic research to the development of innovative applications and products for tomorrow.
 Cutting-edge research requires excellent minds – particularly more females – at all levels, who fully achieve their potential in an inspiring environment.
 Launch your mission with us.

-For our Institute of Engineering Thermodynamics at Helmholtz-Institute Ulm (HIU) in Ulm, we are currently looking for
+For our Institute of Engineering Thermodynamics at the Helmholtz-Institute in Ulm we are looking for a

 DLR’s Institute of Engineering Thermodynamics conducts research in the field of efficient energy storage systems and next-generation energy conversion technologies.
-The department of Computational Electrochemistry at the Helmholtz Institute Ulm (HIU) for Electrochemical Energy Storage is developing new theories and simulation tools for battery materials and cells.
-We participate in the Cluster of Excellence POLiS for Post-Lithium Systems and the Graduate School for Electrochemical Energy Storage of CELEST.
-Our motivation is to develop new batteries for electromobility and stationary energy storage.
-We offer you access to excellent cutting-edge research, space for your own ideas and contact to national as well as international partners in academia and industry.
+The department of Computational Electrochemistry is developing new theories and simulation tools for batteries and fuel cells.
+At the interface of fundamentals and application our interdisciplinary team investigates physico-chemical relationships with the aim of further improving electrochemical technologies for electromobility and stationary energy storage.
+We participate in the Cluster of Excellence POLiS for Post-Lithium Systems and offer you access to excellent cutting-edge research, space for your own ideas and contact to national as well as international partners in academia and industry.

-- excellent master degree in physics, mathematics, or engineering e.g. chemical engineering, mechanical engineering, or similar
+- excellent master degree and PhD in natural sciences, e.g. physics, chemistry, mathematics, process engineering

 - proficient English language skills

 - experience in writing scientific publications and presenting these results on national and international conferences